Table of contents

 And it’s only going to get worse.

-• I anticipate that interest rates will fall in the second half of 2024 and at some stage next year it is likely APRA will relax its mortgage serviceability buffer.
+- I anticipate that interest rates will fall in the first few months of 2025 and at some stage next year it is likely APRA will relax its mortgage serviceability buffer.
 This is currently at 3% and the combination of these factors will increase borrowing capacity.

 Headwinds: